-SCOTT'S INVESTMENTS IS DEDICATED TO DISCUSSING AND PUBLICLY TRACKING HISTORICALLY SUCCESSFUL INVESTMENT STRATEGIES AND SHARING FREE INVESTMENT RESOURCES.
-WE EMPHASIZE EMPIRICAL, HISTORICAL AND QUANTITATIVE ANALYSIS, PORTFOLIO STRATEGIES FOR INDIVIDUAL INVESTORS AND TECHNICAL ANALYSIS.
+SCOTT'S INVESTMENTS IS DEDICATED TO DISCUSSING AND PUBLICLY TRACKING INVESTMENT STRATEGIES AND SHARING FREE INVESTMENT RESOURCES.
+WE EMPHASIZE EMPIRICAL EVIDENCE, QUANTITATIVE ANALYSIS, AND INDIVIDUAL PORTFOLIO STRATEGIES.

 This article is part of a regular series in which I focus on the US Dividend Champions, a list compiled and tracked at DRIP Investing.
 The list is comprised of stocks which have increased their dividend payout for at least 25 consecutive years.
 As I have shown on my site, there are several ways to invest and this strategy is but just one in what I believe should be a “basket” of strategies from which to allocate a portfolio.
 However, I consider the method detailed below, which combines Dividend Champions with 2 simple ranking tools, one of the most effective ways to filter for high quality dividend paying stocks.